icopy-site/awesome/docs/awesome/awesome-translations.md

 - [LibreTranslate](https://github.com/uav4geo/LibreTranslate) - 100% Self-Hosted web app to translate text, based on Argos Translate.

 ### Translation software
-- [OmegaT](https://omegat.org/) - Free translation memory application that works on Windows, macOS and Linux.
+- [OmegaT](https://omegat.org/) - Free translation memory / CAT software that works on Windows, macOS and Linux.
 - [Argos Translate](https://github.com/argosopentech/argos-translate) - Completely open source offline translation app written in Python and based on OpenNMT.
 It can also be used as a Python library.
+- [Project Fluent](https://projectfluent.org) - Asymetric translations (eg. gender variations) for localization.

 ## Tools

 ### Automatic translation for end users
 - [Bergamot](https://github.com/browsermt) - Client-side translation in the browser.
+- [Watson Language Translator](https://www.ibm.com/cloud/watson-language-translator) - A service on the IBM Cloud that enables dynamically translation news, patents, or conversational documents.
+- [DeepL Translator](https://www.deepl.com/) - A neural machine translation service launched in August 2017 and owned by Cologne based DeepL SE.
+- [Amazon Translate](https://aws.amazon.com/translate/) - A neural machine translation service.
+- [ModernMT](https://www.modernmt.com/) - A self-learning machine translation service that improves from user corrections as user keep using it.
-- [Crowdin MT](https://store.crowdin.com/crowdin-mt) - A machine learning translator based on translations from Crowdin Global translation memory.
+- [Microsoft Translator](https://translator.microsoft.com/) - A multilingual machine translation cloud service provided by Microsoft.

-### Translator libraries for developers
+### Libraries and tools for developers

 - [deep-translator](https://github.com/nidhaloff/deep-translator) - A flexible free and unlimited (depending on the translator used) library written in Python to translate between different languages in a simple way using multiple translators, it can also be used directly in the prompt.
 - [Translator](https://github.com/UlionTse/translators) - A translator library based on the translation interface of Google, Yandex, Microsoft (Bing), Baidu, Alibaba, Tencent, NetEase (Youdao), Sogou, Deepl, etc.

-### i18n frameworks for developers
 - [I18next](https://www.i18next.com/) - Internationalization-framework written in and for JavaScript.
 - [react-i18next](https://react.i18next.com/) - Powerful internationalization framework for React / React Native which is based on i18next.
 - [MDN i18n](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/i18n) - Functions to internationalize your browser extension.
 You can use these APIs to get localized strings from locale files packaged with your extension.